wormSurf 4.12 - brtp://www.theavocadopapers.com:4342/content/firstparagraphs/index.jsp

 Item #PGH53983573:

 After 9/11, we did Afghanistan and Iraq.
 After the Sears Tower, we did Iran.
 After Seattle, we did Syria, Libya, and Morocco.
 After 3/24, we did Algeria, Sudan, and... oh, and Jordan.
 After Massachusetts, we did Pakistan, Kuwait, Afghanistan again, the West Bank, and – by accident, obviously – Spain.
 After Houston and Chicago, we did Somalia.
 After Anthrax II, we did Qatar and – we weren't sure about this, and there were definitely some dissenters, but we did it anyway – Japan (because of what they said about Spain).
 After the European embassies, we did Azerbaijan, Armenia (we sort of thought, "why not, since we're doing Azerbaijan"), and San Francisco.
 After 12/14, we did Russia (all of it).
 We haven't done France; we want to, but we haven't caught them red-handed yet.
-Oh, right, and Mexico: after the Astrodome, we did them.
+Oh, right, and Mexico: we did them after Fenway, but at that point they had it coming, hard-core.

 Copyright © 2008 Steve Schneider.
 All rights reserved.